katkostro/citadel-online-researcher-agent/README.md

 ### Key Features

+- **Interactive API Documentation**<br/>
+Comprehensive OpenAPI/Swagger documentation with interactive testing interface accessible at `/docs`.
+Explore all endpoints, test API calls, and view detailed schemas with example requests and responses.

 - **Web Search & Grounding**<br/>
 The AI agent can search the web using Bing Search API to find current, up-to-date information when needed.